Student Learning Outcomes - The graduate with a Master of Science degree in Biology will use the knowledge and skills obtained in the program to:

 Priority date for Spring admissions: September 15

-If school application dates are missed, the applicant may request their packet be forwarded to the next semester for consideration.
+If program application dates are missed, the applicant may request their packet be forwarded to the next semester for consideration.

-All biology graduate students must comply with “The Graduate Guide” and all university and school policies.
+All biology graduate students must comply with “The Graduate Guide” and all university and Biology policies.

-UCM undergraduate students who have already taken a 4000 level course may not repeat any 5000 level dual listed courses for credit, hours, or advancement towards any degree or certificate in the Biology Program.
+Students who have already taken a 4000 level course as an UCM undergraduate student may not repeat any 5000 level co-listed courses for credit, hours, or advancement towards any degree or certificate in the Biology Program.

-Students must present their project to the faculty on the Friday before break of the Fall or Spring semester to show progression in their program.
+Thesis students must present their project to the faculty on either the Friday before break of the Fall or Spring semester, each year, to show progression in their program.